Jens Nordvig

-Jens Nordvig (born April 19, 1974 in Aarhus, Denmark as Jens Jakob Nordvig-Rasmussen) is a Danish-born economist specializing in foreign exchange markets, macroeconomic policy, and data science.
+Jens Nordvig (born April 19, 1974, in Aarhus, Denmark as Jens Jakob Nordvig-Rasmussen) is a Danish-born economist specializing in foreign exchange markets, macroeconomic policy, and data science.
 He is the founder of Exante Data and co-founder of MarketReader.

 Contributions to the Euro break-up debate

-In 2011-2012, Nordvig published a series of papers on quantifying the cost of Euro break-up in his role at Nomura Securities, and as submission to the Wolfson Economics Prize.
+In 2011–2012, Nordvig published a series of papers on quantifying the cost of Euro break-up in his role at Nomura Securities, and as submission to the Wolfson Economics Prize.
 The submission, "Rethinking the European monetary union," co-authored with Nick Firoozye, won a GBP10K finalists prize along with five other contestants.
-The specific contribution of Nordvig’s work was to decompose the international investment of Eurozone member countries based on the jurisdiction of the underlying assets and liabilities.
+The specific contribution of Nordvig's work was to decompose the international investment of Eurozone member countries based on the jurisdiction of the underlying assets and liabilities.
 In particular, would liabilities be subject to local or international law?
-This previously underestimated parameter turned out to be crucial in estimating balance sheet effected associated with departure from the Euro (and subsequent devaluation), and hence the overall cost of exit from the common currency.
+This previously underestimated parameter turned out to be crucial in estimating balance sheet effects associated with departure from the Euro (and subsequent devaluation), and hence the overall cost of exit from the common currency.

-Nordvig’s work on the Euro-crisis was published by McGraw-Hill in book form in 2013: The Fall of the Euro: Reinventing the Eurozone and the Future of Global Investing.
+Nordvig's work on the Euro-crisis was published by McGraw-Hill in book form in 2013: The Fall of the Euro: Reinventing the Eurozone and the Future of Global Investing.
 In Italy, the framework has also been adopted in the policy debate, for example by Alberto Bagnai and by local financial institutions in their analysis of the effects of Italexit.
+Regarding Italexit a remarkable contribution arrived from Antonio Guglielmi and Marcello Minenna.
 The analysis presented in The Fall of the Euro has been cited across policy circles; prominently so in France.
 It was used particularly in the run-up to the controversial 2017 presidential election, in which Le Pen was a serious contender.
 His 2012 study with Firoozye on the European Monetary Union is also a central part of the debate in Italy on a possible exit of the Euro.

 COVID-19 analysis

 In early 2020, Jens Nordvig and Exante Data switched focus towards COVID-19 analysis, anticipating that it would drive the global economy.
 Their real-time data on people movement has been used by Imperial College London in their analysis of the effects of social distancing in China on the containment of COVID-19.

-WIRED magazine discussed Nordvig’s work on tracking COVID-19 using alternative data sources.
+WIRED magazine discussed Nordvig's work on tracking COVID-19 using alternative data sources.
 The main innovation has been to use alternative data sources to measure social distancing in real-time, and thereby allow more precise epidemiological modeling.
 Those data source include data on traffic congestion in more than 400 global cities as well as detailed data on people movement in densely populated areas.

 Exante Data published this data as open source, available for free via twitter, as a public service.